Chapter 1 : Dark Clouds

 Hattie stripped off her hat and gloves.
 She was always dressed to the nines, a proper lady, with clever little hats and beautiful travelling cloaks, but her face was sombre and drawn as she looked at her friend.
 She used the pink handkerchief still in her hand from the funeral to wipe her eyes.

 “I went home, but it was so empty,” she said.
 “I couldn't bear to be alone after this morning.”
 Hattie lived in a tiny flat above the ice cream shop in Diagon Alley, working in Flourish and Blott's by day and spending her evenings with her friends and lunching with her new stepbrother.
-The good life
+The good life, Hattie called it.

 “You can stay here tonight,” Molly offered.
 “My mum won't mind.
 She doesn't think your flat is safe anyway.”